-There are two ways you can read this book:
+There are lots of ways you can read this book:

 I feel incredibly lucky to be writing this book, and have the standard amounts of impostor syndrome.
 I've only actually been doing TDD for a couple of years, and I've only been a professional programmer for about 3 years.
 But I feel I've learned a lot, and I enjoy sharing the knowledge.